 As a rising senior, Madison Moore ’15 wanted her last internship to be epic.
 “I wanted to go out strong,” she says.
 And strong she did.
-The media and communication major will be working at Philly.com, a dominant news site located in Philadelphia.
+The media and communication major landed an internship with Philly.com, a dominant news site located in Philadelphia.

 The Telford-native and commuter student worked hard to get to this point, choosing DelVal because of the small, community feel of campus.
 “I felt like I would get the most experience and knowledge, and not just be another name on a roll call list,” she said.

-“As a commuter, I find it crucial to be involved on campus and standout from the crowd,” she says.
+“As a commuter, I find it crucial to be involved on campus and standout from the crowd,” she said.
 “I am thankful to not only be involved on campus, but to be able to stay busy with jobs and organizations relevant to my future.”

 “The husband of someone I knew worked there.
 She helped me connect with him, but then it was all me, all my experiences at DelVal,” she said.

 “Without these experiences, I don’t think I would have been as successful.
 All of my previous employers have been impressed with the amount of clips I have, just the amount of real-world experience I have in general.”

 “The professors at DelVal encourage and challenge me to succeed every chance they can,” she said.
 “They have so much wisdom in the field.”

 “The city is one giant media hub.
 Ultimately, I want to write for a news publication.
 Whatever I do, I am confident that my professors will be able to say that they are a part of the reason I am successful.”